hiibolt/KnowledgeBase/pages/Incline Plane Lab Report.md

   There are high percent errors for my numbers, but they are relatively consistent.
 Therefore, I do not believe they are calculation error.
 I believe this has to do with the error in measurement of both the angle and the velocity - technological error and measurement error.
 - # Conclusion
   I have few comments on this lab.
-It was good as a proof-of-concept for ``matplotlib``, but otherwise was unnecessarily tedious
+It was good as a proof-of-concept for ``matplotlib``, but otherwise was unnecessarily tedious.

+  It would have made some? sense